dylpark/Keeper-React/README.md

 # Keeper-App

-Keeper is a note taking app, made with React.
+Keeper is a purely front-end note taking app made with React.
+Created during the 'Complete Web Development Bootcamp' offered by The App Brewery.